gohutool/log4go/README.md

 This project is come from an unmaintained fork, the branch can see http://log4go.googlecode.com

 - left only so it doesn't break imports.
 - some enhancement if to need

+# Feature
+This project's idea is come from log4j, and support a log toolkit for golang.

+- Support system output like stdout, stderr and so on
+- Support file system log output
+- Support network log output, in TCP/UDP, support reconnect while break down from log server
+- Support customized the LoggerAppender
+- Support configuration with XML
+- Support configuration with Json

-Usage:
+# Usage:
 - Add log4go with the following import
 ```
 import "github.com/gohutool/log4go"